making life easier

 With the correct professional help and support an older person can live independently at home, avoiding the need for residential care.
 NCCN works to maintain and improve independence of older people, involving them and their families every step of the way.
-Our care workers are there to help rehabilitation following a stay in hospital or, for example a fall, prevent further deterioration in general health and well-being and to encourage independence overall.
-We do this by giving choice, finding easier ways of doing everyday tasks, and where appropriate recommending assistive technology.
+Our care workers are there to help rehabilitation following a stay in hospital; or, for example a fall; prevent further deterioration in general health and well-being; and to encourage independence overall.
+We do this by giving choice, finding more manageable ways of doing everyday tasks, and where appropriate, recommending assistive technology.
 Where possible we will support people to maintain community and social contacts which are so important for self esteem and keeping interests alive.

-Our assessment team which is led by qualified nurses will visit and talk you through all aspects of the service and the way we work as an organisation.
-Because NCCN heads up all services using qualified nurses and managers we are able to provide a full range of services and we specialise in more complex conditions including dementia, Huntington’s, Parkinson’s, motor neurone disease (including respiratory ventilation), holistic end of life care, support where there are problems with mobility needing advanced moving and handling techniques, diabetes, stroke care including help with physiotherapy exercises, In fact, anything and everything you will need.
+Our Assessment Team which is led by qualified nurses, will visit and talk you through all aspects of the service and the way we work as an organisation.
+Because NCCN heads up all services using qualified nurses and managers we are able to provide a full range of services and we specialise in more complex conditions including dementia; Huntington’s; Parkinson’s; motor neurone disease (including respiratory ventilation); holistic end of life care; support with mobility requiring advanced Moving and Handling techniques; diabetes; stroke care including help with physiotherapy exercises..

-To give an idea of the ways we can help:
+To give you an idea of the ways we can help:

-- Support at night, To give peace of mind we can arrange for a care worker to sleep in the spare bedroom to be around if necessary during the night to help to the toilet, make a drink or to just give the person a feeling of security knowing that there is someone around if necessary a listening alarm is recommended to rouse the care worker if necessary.
-Or, the care worker will stay awake throughout the night if there are more complex care tasks needed.
-These service are particularly useful for people coming towards the end of their life and we often supplement the support provided by Marie Curie nurses.
+- Support at night – to give family members peace of mind, we can arrange for care staff to sleep over in a spare bedroom to be available during the night to support with any care needs which may be required, including supporting them to the toilet, making a drink, or to simply provide the person with a feeling of security knowing that someone is there.
+Assistive technology such as vibrating bed sensors, or listening alarms are recommended to wake care staff if necessary.
+As well as this, waking nights are available for care staff to stay awake throughout the night to support with any care needs, in particularly with complex care, or people coming towards the end of their life, where we supplement the support provided by Marie Curie nurses.

-Help and support is only a phone call away, we provide a 24 hour support service with access to qualified nurses and managers should you need it.
+Help and support is only a telephone call away, as we provide a 24-hour support service with access to qualified nurses and managers should you need it.